 As is well known, the efficiency of a lamp depends not only on the shape of the reflector, but on its surface.
-When the lamp is used under normal conditions, it is not advisable to polish the reflector; should it, however, become tarnished, repolish it with a good chamois leather and finely-divided rouge moistened in petrol, but on no account use any metal polishes.
+When the lamp is used under normal conditions it is not advisable to polish the reflector; should it, however, become marked or dull, repolish it with a good chamois leather, but on no account use any metal polishes.
 When replacing a bulb, removing or refitting a reflector, care should be taken not to touch the polished surface with the fingers.